Humanitarianism At Harvard

 Dr. Vinck, Ph.D. is a Research Scientist at the Harvard School of Public Health and Associate Faculty with the Harvard Humanitarian Initiative (HHI).
 Before joining HHI in 2011, he directed and co-founded the Initiative for Vulnerable Populations at UC Berkeley’s Human Rights Center, where he focused on managing and implementing empirical studies on the process of social reconstruction in countries affected by mass violence.
 His work is informed by several years of experience working on development projects in Africa.
 Vinck also-cofounded KoBo, a digital data collection project to advance human rights research.
 He serves as a member on the Committee on Scientific Freedom and Responsibility of the American Association for the Advancement of Science; an Adjunct Associate Professor at Tulane University’s Payson Center for International Development; and a regular consultant on vulnerability analysis to the United Nations World Food Programme.
 His work has been published in journals covering a wide range of disciplines, including political science, social science, public health and medicine.
 He graduated as an engineer in applied biological sciences from Gembloux Agricultural University (Belgium), and holds a Ph.D. in International Development from Tulane University.

-Alexa Walls is a Project Coordinator at the Harvard Humanitarian Initiative.
+Alexa Walls manages the “Building a Better Response (BBR): Strengthening Non-Governmental Organization (NGO) Capacity and Engagement in the International Humanitarian Architecture” project.
+Funded by USAID’s Office of Foreign Disaster Assistance, BBR aims to build the capacity of NGO staff to engage with the humanitarian system in improving overall coordination and response to the needs of communities affected by disaster.
 Walls graduated in 2010 with a Bachelor of Science in Foreign Service (BSFS) from the Walsh School of Foreign Service at Georgetown University, where her major was Science and Technology in International Affairs with a concentration in biotechnology and global health.
-Prior to working at HHI, Alexa worked as a Business Specialist in the Emergency Department at Brigham and Women’s Hospital and as a development intern at Roxbury Preparatory School.
+Prior to her current role, Alexa worked as a Project Coordinator at Harvard Humanitarian Initiative and as a Business Specialist in the Emergency Department at Brigham and Women’s Hospital.